Starbucks is probably the most famous coffee brand in the world. Their coffee is renowned for its aroma, smooth texture, and rich flavors.

 The Breakfast Blend

 The Breakfast Blend is a household name and quite a favorite for its tangy, bright flavor.
-Starbucks brings it from Latin America and gives a medium roast to the beans.
+Starbucks sources its beans from Latin America and roasts them to a medium level.

-The coffee used for this blend is 100% Arabica and gives a soft, spicy, nutty, and sugary flavor.
+The coffee used for this blend is 100% Arabica, providing a soft, spicy, nutty, and sweet flavor.
 The Breakfast Blend is an excellent choice for home brewing.

 Caffé Verona

-It is suitable for home brewing if you like your coffee strong with a not-too-bitter and not-too-sugary taste.
+It is suitable for home brewing if you prefer your coffee strong, with a not-too-bitter and not-too-sweet taste.

 With Caffé Verona, you get a delicious flavor of caramel and dark cocoa.